OpenBonfire/bonfire/README.md

 - 🟩 MacOS
 - 🟩 Linux
 - 🟩 WearOS (All major android smartwatches)
-- 🟨 Web
+- 🟩 Web

 Because we are using flutter instead of react native, it's possible to cross-compile to platforms other than mobile!
-The build currently runs on Windows, MacOS, and Linux, but Web is currently unavailable due to parts of our API framework not fully supporting it (which will change).
+The build currently runs on Windows, MacOS, Android, Linux, and now Web!
+I am unable to test on MacOS and iOS, so consider those builds very experimental.

 ## General Goals / Ethic
 To start, lemmie outline a few things.